terminaldweller/mutator/README.md

 To build LLVM/Clang from source take a look at [here](https://clang.llvm.org/get_started.html) and [here](http://llvm.org/docs/GettingStarted.html).<br/>
 To build `safercpp-arr` you to need to build Clang with RTTI enabled.<br/>
-On Fedora you can just get the Requirements by dnf.
-For Ubuntu and Debian either look at mutator's `.travis.yaml` or check out the [nightly builds for Debian/Ubuntu](http://apt.llvm.org).<br/>
+If you need any help regarding getting the requirements you can look at mutator's `.travis.yaml` or check out the [nightly builds for Debian/Ubuntu](http://apt.llvm.org).<br/>

 ### Dev Status
-All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase on the master branch.
-If something's not working properly let me know.<br/>
+Currently there is only the master branch which is the dev branch.
+All the as-of-yet implemented features of the project are very much buildable and usable at all times, even during the dev phase on the master branch even if they are called "experimantal".
+If something's broken, please make a new issue on it.<br/>

 * All tools are in the development stage.<br/>

 ### Dev Plans
-* Bruiser: finish up the Xobjs side of bruiser.<br/>
+* Bruiser: have bruiser support nested function calls and calls to external SOs.<br/>
+* Obfuscator: suppor for SHAKE128 and SHAKE256.<br/>

 ### Test Plans

 #### For a detailed list, you can view `tests.md` under `docs`.<br/>

-* The Dev method is TDD so of course, we currently have TDD tests.
+* The Dev method I'm using is TDD so of course, we currently have TDD tests.<br/>
 * For static analysis tools, mutator uses [Coverity](https://scan.coverity.com/projects/bloodstalker-mutator) which is integrated with [Travic CI](https://travis-ci.org/bloodstalker/mutator) so it runs every time on every commit.<br/>
 * For dynamic analysis tools, currently mutator is using [Valgrind](http://valgrind.org).
 You can run it using `./mutator.sh -test mutator-lvl0 valgrind`.
 You do need to have `valgrind` installed.<br/>
 * The code will be reviewed after the first pre-release version.
 I'm hoping to find some reviewers but if not, I'll have to do it myself.<br/>